Bert Elkin

 Bertie Henry West Elkin (14 January 1886 – 3 June 1962) was a professional footballer and golfer.
 He played football for Fulham, Luton Town, Stockport County and Tottenham Hotspur.
 Later he emigrated to South Africa and became a professional golfer.

 Football career

-Elkin had spells at Fulham and Luton before joining Stockport County where he played 47 matches between 1908–09.
+Elkin had spells at Fulham and Luton before joining Stockport County where he played 47 matches between 1908 and 1909.
 The right back signed for Tottenham Hotspur in 1909 and went on to feature in 27 matches in all competitions for the Lilywhites.

 Golf career

 Elkin emigrated to South Africa in September 1911 and became a professional golfer.
-He won the 1923 South African PGA Championship, the 1924 South African Open and the 1926 Transvaal Open.
-He was twice the losing finalist in the South African PGA Championship, in 1934 and 1940, the latter at the age of 54.
+He won the 1923 South African Professional Match Play Championship, the 1924 South African Open and the 1926 Transvaal Open.
+He was twice the losing finalist in the South African Professional Match Play Championship, in 1934 and 1940, the latter at the age of 54.